s3h10r/polaroidme/README.md

 foo@bar:~$ polaroidme ./example/example.png .jpg --title "thatseasyhu?" -o /tmp/mypolaroid.png
 ```

+To get an appealing rugged analogue style you can [use high-resolution scans of
+polaroid Frames - the ones i use at the moment can be downloaded here for free](http://www.fuzzimo.com/free-hi-res-blank-polaroid-frames/).

 Example output:

 <img src="/examples/test-04.png" width="48%"></img>
 <img src="/examples/test-04B.png" width="48%"></img>

 If you need more control over the output polaroidme offers you plenty of options.
 The `--nocrop` Flag is an example of an option which is handy if your input images